Dynamics of Local Elasticity During Training of Neural Nets

-\IEEEPARstart{I}{n} recent times, there has been a surge of interest in using neural networks for complex artificial intelligence tasks.
-Human world champions of classic hard board games have famously been defeated by neural net based approaches, \cite{ silver2017mastering,silver2018general,schrittwieser2020mastering}.
-The techniques developed for such demonstrations have had deep impacts on various traditional scientific pursuits like for planning chemical syntheses, \cite{segler2018planning}, drug discovery \cite{chen2018rise} and steering a quantum system towards desired dynamics \cite{dalgaard2020global}.
-Almost all of these successes depend on generalization abilities of a deep neural network, despite its enormous capacity, and we are led to believe that this mystery is intimately tied to the dynamics of training.
+In recent times, there has been a surge of interest in using neural networks for complex artificial intelligence tasks.
+Human world champions of classic hard board games have famously been defeated by neural network based approaches, \cite{ silver2017mastering,silver2018general,schrittwieser2020mastering}.
+The techniques developed for such demonstrations have had deep impacts on various traditional scientific pursuits, for example on planning chemical syntheses \cite{segler2018planning}, drug discovery \cite{chen2018rise} and steering a quantum system towards desired dynamics \cite{dalgaard2020global}.
+Almost all of these successes depend on the powerful generalization abilities of a deep neural networks, despite its enormous capacity, and we are led to believe that this mystery is intimately tied to the dynamics of training the network.

 \cite{poggio2017theory,zhang2017theory} surveys the myriad of challenging mathematical questions that have risen from the attempts to rigorously explain the power of neural networks.
-A prominent recent approach towards explaining the success of deep-learning has been to try to get provable linear-time training of various kinds of neural networks when their width is a high degree polynomial in the training set size, inverse accuracy and/or inverse confidence parameters ( which is a somewhat {\it unrealistic} regime) \cite{lee2017deep,wu2019global,du2018gradient,su2019learning,huang2019dynamics,allen2019convergenceDNN,allen2019learning,allen2019convergenceRNN,zou2018stochastic,zou2019improved,arora2019exact,arora2019fine}.
+A prominent recent approach towards explaining the success of deep-learning has been to try to get provable linear-time training of various kinds of neural networks when their width is a high degree polynomial in the training set size, inverse accuracy and/or inverse confidence parameters (which is a somewhat {\it unrealistic} regime) \cite{lee2017deep,wu2019global,du2018gradient,su2019learning,huang2019dynamics,allen2019convergenceDNN,allen2019learning,allen2019convergenceRNN,zou2018stochastic,zou2019improved,arora2019exact,arora2019fine}.
 The essential proximity of this regime to kernel methods has been elucidated separately in works like \cite{allen2019can,wei2019regularization}.
-Some important progress has also happened with regards to provable training of certain special finite-sized neural networks, \cite{goel2018learning,frei2020agnostic,goel2019time,diakonikolas2020approximation,mukherjee2020guarantees,mukherjee2020study}.
+Some important progress has also happened with regards to provable training of certain special finite-sized neural networks, \cite{goel2018learning,frei2020agnostic,goel2019time,diakonikolas2020approximation,mukherjee2020study,KARMAKAR2022264,KARMAKAR202356}.
+And most recently in \cite{gopalani2022global}, some of the current authors have shown a first-of-its-kind convergence of S.G.D. on shallow nets at arbitrary data and width.
 In summary, it is fair to say that the proof of convergence of neural training remains open for almost all practically relevant finitely large networks.